JonVT/SDSM/README.md

 	- Included on pages via `{{ template "modal_templates" . }}` and `{{ template "modal_scripts" . }}`; removes fragile inline onclick handlers and page-specific modals.
 	- Server Status now uses these for Rename, Save As, Delete, Load Save, Param-change confirmation, Token Help, and Log popup.
 - Language handling
+	API-only UI (enforced)

+	- Legacy HTML POST endpoints have been removed.
+All state-changing interactions now go through JSON APIs under `/api/*`.
+	- A POST guard middleware blocks non-API POSTs except for a small allowlist (login, setup, update, shutdown).
+This prevents accidental reintroduction of HTML form posts.
+	- The UI templates keep forms for progressive enhancement/semantics but submission is intercepted in JavaScript to call the corresponding API.
+	- If JavaScript is disabled, non-API POSTs will be rejected as designed.

 	- Language selection is handled via a dedicated endpoint and is no longer treated as a startup parameter change.

+### API-Only UI (New Enforcement Layer)

+All interactive operations now flow strictly through JSON API endpoints under `/api/*`:

+- Legacy HTML form POST handlers for profile password change, user management, server actions, server creation, and server settings have been removed (they now return HTTP 410 Gone).
+- A security middleware guard blocks any POST to a non-API path (except a small allowlist: `/login`, setup/update/shutdown endpoints, and the deprecated `/profile` POST which returns 410).
+This prevents accidental reintroduction of direct template form posts.
+- Templates retain forms only for progressive enhancement; JavaScript intercepts submissions and issues `fetch` calls to API endpoints, reading toast headers for feedback.
+- Toast headers (`X-Toast-Type`, `X-Toast-Title`, `X-Toast-Message`) are set consistently for both JSON and HTML responses so UI code can surface notifications without parsing bodies.

+Benefits:
+- Consistent validation and error handling via unified API handlers.
+- Easier auditing (all mutations live under `/api`).
+- Cleaner separation of concerns (presentation vs. state change).
+- Future external integrations can reuse the same API used by the built-in UI.

+Upgrade Note: If you had automation calling deprecated HTML endpoints, update them to use the corresponding `/api` routes.
+Deprecated endpoints now respond with 410 and an explanatory JSON error.

 New/updated files of note